Xon77/Live4Bubbles/README.md

 ### 🎛️ Core Features

 **Multi-Track Control System of code execution with dynamic control over dozens of parameters**
 - Control up to 8 independent tracks simultaneously.
-(Above you can see images from a four-track representation).
+(Above you can see images from a four-track representation),
-- Trigger and control Tidal Cycles code lines from SuperCollider GUI to switch between different code patterns on the fly.
+- Trigger and control Tidal Cycles code lines from SuperCollider GUI to switch between different code patterns on the fly,
-- Preset system for instant performance setup and transitions with crossfade between patterns.
+- Preset system for instant performance setup and transitions with crossfade between patterns,
 - Integration with MIDI controllers for hands-on control.

 **Parameter Management:**